Keep Yourself Warm When RV/Tent Camping With A Portable Electric Heated Blanket

 The 12 volt blanket is the only option in this review that doesn’t have an auto-off.

 That means if left plugged in it could easily drain the battery you are powering it with.

 Why should I get a heated blanket instead of running the furnace?

 To save propane and energy.
 It takes some electricity to run the fan in your furnace.

 I believe it’s smarter to heat the space you’re in instead of heating the whole house or trailer.

 Are heated blankets safe?

-I recommend buying a heating blanket that has been UL certified which indicates that the product has been safety tested.
+I recommend buying an electric blanket that has been UL certified, which shows that the product has been tested for safety.